kobs255/BookStore/README.md

 </ul>
 <h2>Features Needing Implementation (in order of priority)</h2>
 <ul>
+  <li>Display items being purchased at checkout in a scrollable format.</li>
   <li>Page to display when the user hasn't added any products to their cart (cart is empty page).</li>
   <li>API to retrieve books to display on the product page and to store purchase order information.</li>
   <li>User session management.</li>